Find lost financial assets

 Discover the missing names in your family history with the help of our partners.

-Then, when searching for lost inheritance in our WIOLP database, use all the names of your ancestors that you’ve found.
+Then, when searching for lost inheritance in our WIOLP database, use all combinations of your names or names of your ancestors that you’ve found.
 The more information you have, the more likely you are to find a potential match.

 lost patrimony, inheritage, dormant account, change life, wiolp